lizabazil/spark-group-project/README.md

 9. What are the predominant genres of movies that are over 120 minutes long?
 10. Which films have the most directors and writers on the team?
 11. How has the number of films made in Ukraine changed over the past 10 years?
-12. What is the average episode length of thriller series?
+12. Which movies (titles) were made between 1950 and 1960 year?
-13. Which TV series have the most seasons and keep a high rating?
+13. Find original titles of short comedy films.
-14. Which directors work most often with drama?
+14. Which films include 3 genres?
-15. Which directors make the most series in 2000-2005?
+15. People, who are actors and directors or actresses and directors at the same time.
-16. Which actors work most often with comedy?
+16. People who are known for only one title of movie.
-17. Which directors have the most movies rated above 7.0?
+17. Which titles have Ukrainian translations.
-18. Which countries produced the most movies rated above 8.0?
+18. People, who are directors, but not producers.
-19. What is the number of adult rated movies in the last 10 years?
+19. People, who have only top-2 professions.
-20. Which films receive the highest ratings in the short category?
+20. Which titles of movies have drama genre and runtime minutes more than 70.